 The Provost shall evaluate the submitted materials and shall communicate their recommendations in writing by January 28 to the candidate, to the Chancellor, to the candidate’s dean and to the candidate’s chair/head.
 Concurrent with each positive recommendation, the Provost shall also forward the candidate’s file of supporting material, recommendations of the candidate’s Unit Personnel Committee, the tenured faculty of the unit, the candidate’s chair/head, the college or school review committee, and the dean (including a copy of the dean’s written statement of rationale concerning the recommendation) to the Chancellor.
 If the Provost makes a negative recommendation, they shall provide the candidate with notice of the negative recommendation by January 28 accompanied by a written statement of the rationale for such recommendation.

 Upon being notified of a negative recommendation by the Provost, the candidate may request a review by the Faculty Senate Committee on Appointment, Promotion and Tenure (hereinafter referred to as the Tenure Committee).
 The request shall be in writing and submitted to the Provost by February 14.
 If the candidate requests review by the Tenure Committee, the Provost shall submit to the committee all recommendations and materials used at every stage of the matter.
 The complete file of materials shall be submitted to the chair of the Tenure Committee by February 16.
 The Tenure Committee will have access to the files of all candidates for the current year within the candidate’s college.
 The candidate should include documentation in the appeal file of any deviation from the procedures of this section that is considered by the candidate to have damaged their application.
-The Tenure Committee shall provide the Chancellor with a written statement of its recommendation. and the rationale therefor, and shall also provide copies of the statement of recommendation and rationale to the candidate and to the Provost and the candidate’s dean and chairperson/head by March 5.
+The Tenure Committee shall provide the Chancellor with a written rationale of its recommendation.
+The Committee shall also provide copies of the statement of recommendation and rationale to the candidate and to the Provost and the candidate’s dean and chairperson/head by March 5.

 The final recommendations of the Chancellor shall be communicated in writing to the Provost and to the candidate, the chair of the Tenure Committee, the candidate’s dean, and the candidate’s Unit chair/head.
 In addition, the final recommendations for all candidates shall be communicated in writing to the chair of the Tenure Committee.
 If the final recommendation of the Chancellor is negative (contrary to a positive recommendation by the Tenure Committee), the Chancellor shall provide the candidate and the Chair of the Tenure committee with a written statement of the rationale for such recommendation.